k4ahr/wallpaper-switcher/README.md

 Other optional dependencies that supported:
 * [Pywal](https://github.com/dylanaraps/pywal): For generate and apply a palette of colors from the selected wallpapers
-* [pywal-spicetify](https://github.com/jhideki/pywal-spicetify): A simple cli tool for applying wal generated colors to spicetify.
+* [pywal-spicetify](https://github.com/jhideki/pywal-spicetify): A simple cli tool for applying wal generated colors to Spicetify.

 ## Installation